 Have a Plan, and a Contingency Plan, and even then – Another Plan.
 With special events, comes a correlating relationship in attendance and with that attendance, an extra care towards the logistics and planning of that particular event.
 As before, this plan must be clearly communicated to all echelons involved in hosting it – here are some things to consider:

-- Will the established venue, weather owned or leased;
+- Will the established venue, whether owned or leased;

 - Allow for free roaming of the premises or stay more directed and closed off to certain areas?